pgshow/shanbay/README.md

 # Shanbay Bot
-This bot can help you make custom dictionary on 扇贝 every convenient.
+This bot can help you make custom English dictionary on 扇贝 very convenient.
 Login in Shanbay.com automatically, Quickly snapshot the subtitle on the PotPlayer by click mouse middle button, then use Baidu OCR API to get the text and search the text on Shanbay.com directly.

 # 准备